 Discover the glass box party of the year.

-Realizing that it's typical for hobby practices to plateau and fall into formulaic techniques or rely on enclosure designs that are easily replicated, the goal of MICROCOSM is to keep focusing our attention toward the horizon, examining approaches that oftentimes go undetected.
+Realizing that it's typical for hobby practices to plateau and fall into formulaic techniques and unquestioned dogma, the goal of MICROCOSM is to keep focusing our attention toward the horizon, examining approaches to vivarium culture and the keeping of flora and fauna that oftentimes go undetected.

 MICROCOSM celebrates the natural world and our understanding of it through the creation of naturalistic microcosms (terrariums, aquariums, etc.).
 Through events and presentations we explore themes of conservation and sustainability as they apply to nature-based hobbies, as well as consider novel and innovative approaches to enclosure design and captive husbandry.

-Over the course of the 2-day event there is plenty of time for socializing, as well as buying/selling plants and animals through our Expedition Tables and live auction.
-MICROCOSM is a one-of-a-kind experience that seeks to raise the bar in how we practice and approach our 'glass box' hobbies and, ultimately, the world in which we live.
+Over the course of the 3-day event there is plenty of time for socializing, as well as buying/selling plants and animals through our Expedition Tables and live auction.
+MICROCOSM is a one-of-a-kind experience that seeks to raise the bar in how we practice and approach vivarium culture and, ultimately, the world in which we live.

 From a young age on, Twan Leenders has been fascinated by tropical rainforests and the exotic plants and animals that inhabit them.
 Growing up in a small town in the Netherlands, he devoured every relevant book his local library had to offer.
 While finishing up his degree in Biology and Animal Ecology at the University of Nijmegen in the early 1990s, Twan spent six months in the rainforest of Costa Rica to study coral snake mimicry and survey the herpetofauna of the rainforest canopy – from that point on there was no turning back…